 For those looking for more adventure, you can go on zip-line tours, air trams, and huge hanging bridges.

 5. Rincon de la Vieja National Park

-One of the best place a ecotourist can be!
-It is situated in southwestern Pacific and is one of the most remote national parks in Costa Rica.
+Rincon de la Vieja is one of the best places an ecotourist can be!
+It is situated in the southwestern Pacific and is one of the most remote national parks in Costa Rica.
 This is a great place to visit stunning waterfalls.
 It also encompasses two volcanoes.
 This means that there are endless tours available, including camping, swimming, and hiking.

 6. Corcovado National Park and Cano Island